 Although it’s great to be well-informed about the real estate market and your home value, there’s a lot more that is important to know about the fascinating and swiftly-growing Northern Virginian city.
 Arlington has a vibrant, unique culture that leaves many residents and visitors completely enamored with the community — and if you want to get the most out of it, you need to be prepared with some basic information, first.

 We want to help prepare you for the process of moving to Arlington, VA by making sure you have all the information that you need.
 So, here’s our top 8 things you need to know about living in Arlington:

 #1 —Yes, the traffic is really that bad

 Let’s not beat around the bush: the traffic in the Washington, DC area can be some of the worst in the nation.
-We’ve talked about this before, but the situation has not improved dramatically since then.
-Unfortunately, this traffic tends to spill across the Potomac and affect the people living in Arlington, especially those who travel into the District for work.
+We’ve talked about this before, and while then the situation was bad, it has shown signs of improvement.
+Even with the slight change, the traffic still spills across the Potomac and affects the people living in Arlington, especially those who travel into the District for work.
 This means that you’ll need to budget your time wisely and plan for the worst when commuting.
 Take the chance to catch up on an audiobook or an informational podcast — you might be in your car for a while.

 Luckily, there are some alternatives to spending your mornings stuck in traffic…

 #2 — Arlington has good Public Transit